Levis318/MASTERCODERS.github.io/README.md

 1. The background and foreground are not solid, they are at a fixed point, and they do not change nor move

       Steps:
-      1. Make a background
+      1. make a background
-      2. Make a foreground
+      2. make a foreground
       3. make it so that the background and foreground don't move
+      4. make it work on screen

 2. Platforms/walls are solid and can be touched by Player if the User controls the player to do so, but the platforms/walls do not do anything else